-Everyone has heard that Paris is the city of love and French is the language of romance, but how can you be sure?
+Everyone has heard that Paris is the city of love and French is the language of romance.

-11 Beautiful French Words and Phrases You’ll Love to Say
+Bisous!
+11 Beautiful French Words and Phrases That’ll Make Your Heart Melt

 The next time you visit the South of France, take a walk along one of the beautiful beaches and you may come across a coquillage (seashell).